tamedu/lazy-loose-money/README.md

 ## Reference
 http://www.stickk.com/tour/3

+It’s important to know what your goal is. **But it’s more important to know what it’ll take you to actually accomplish your goal.**

 The possibility of losing money?
 A Referee who verifies your reports?
 Supporters who cheer you on along the way?
 Everyone’s different.

 Stickk data shows that creating a Commitment Contract with: